Oxygenenators Livewells and bait tanks – Electrolysis Type

 Know the facts and limitations about the Oxygenator™.
 Expect very limited pure oxygen production and low dissolved oxygen (DO) saturations in livewells full of gamefish and live bait every summer because the oxygen output is controlled and cycled on and off strictly by livewell water temperature.
 When the unit is new and functioning correctly in late fall, winter, early spring weather, the small volume of 100% oxygen may satisfy the biological oxygen demand for a small fish or a few live baits when environmental water temperature is within 40 F – 65 F.

-Failure to generate enough DO is a seasonal problem like aeration, exhibited every summer when the surface water temperature reaches 79 F. Like all mechanical aeration and water pumps, you cannot ensure minimal safe livewell DO saturation with air or with the Oxygenator™ in heavily stocked livewells.
-Water pumps only pump water and air pumps only pump air… air and water is not oxygen regardless of how mush air and water you pump in the summer.
+Failure to generate enough DO is a seasonal problem like aeration, exhibited every summer when the surface water temperature reaches 75 F – 90 F. Like all mechanical aeration and water pumps, you cannot ensure minimal safe livewell DO saturation with air or the Oxygenator™ in heavily stocked livewells.
+Water pumps only pump water and air pumps only pump air.
+Ambient air and water are not oxygen regardless of how much air and water you pump in the summer.

-The water temperature sensor (the brain of the electrolyzer is a thermometer) cycles the unit on and off intermittently, the amount of oxygen that’s generated is strictly controlled by livewell water temperature not by the oxygen needs of livewells full of fish or live bait.
+The water temperature sensor (the brain of the Oxygenator is a thermometer) cycles the unit on and off intermittently, the amount of oxygen that’s generated is strictly controlled by livewell water temperature not by the oxygen demand of fish or live bait being transported.

 Add ice to cool the water and the unit cycles less generating less oxygen whether the well contains (1) three pounds of fish, (10} five pounds of fish or (15) fifteen pounds of live baitfish.
 Unlike standard professional fish transporters dissolved oxygen standards for transport DO protocols, livewell stocking densities are not a consideration for oxygen production and is of no concern with the Oxygenator™.
 That major design feature, a real plus to save electricity and battery power, can be absolutely deadly in the summer.

-You cannot increase the volume of 100% oxygen the unit produces and delivers which exposes an extremely limiting water quality factor like you’ve experienced with mechanical aeration: insufficient safe oxygenation.
+Oxygenators cannot increase the volume of 100% oxygen the unit produces and delivers.
+Expect extremely limited DO water quality like you’ve experienced with mechanical aeration every summer: insufficient safe, safe oxygenation=suffocation..

-DISSOLVED OXYGEN SATURATION RATE: Oxygenator™ literature claims to generate 80% DO saturation in 20 minutes in freshwater livewells, [no fish or bait in livewell water consuming oxygen, livewell stocking density -0-.]
-This sounds great, right.
+DISSOLVED OXYGEN SATURATION RATE: Oxygenator™ literature claims to generate 80% DO saturation in 20 minutes in freshwater livewells, [no fish or bait in livewell water consuming oxygen, livewell stocking density -0-.].
+This sounds great to most tournament fishermen and live baiters?

-How do you think 80% DO Saturation in 20 minutes with an Oxygenator™ squares with any standard aerator or livewell water pump?
+How do you think achieving 80% DO Saturation in 20 minutes with an Oxygenator™ squares with any standard aerator or livewell water pump?
+Mechanical aerators are better.
+After 3rd party testing, TP&WD highly recommends running aerators, water pumps in conjunction with the Oxygenenator.

 Oxygenator™ is popular with these freshwater boat manufacturers, OEM and by Bass Pro, Cabela’s and other major Big Box Fishing stores.